thacherhussain/APICallsUsingPostman_wDeveloperKeys_MarvelAPI/README.md

   * `hash=ffd275c5130566a2916217b101f26150`
     * The hash value is a "hashed" or obfuscated version of (ts)(private key)(public key) using the md5 hash.

-**Optional Note (if you're interested) Quick note on developer keys and hashing:** Hashing, or A cryptographic hash function, is a mathematical algorithm that maps data of arbitrary size to a bit string of a fixed size (a hash function) which is designed to also be one-way function, that is, a function which is infeasible to invert. [wikipedia](https://en.wikipedia.org/wiki/Cryptographic_hash_function)
+**Optional Note (if you're interested) Quick note on developer keys and hashing:** Hashing, or A cryptographic hash function, is a mathematical algorithm that maps data of arbitrary size to a bit string of a fixed size (a hash function) which is designed to also be one-way function, that is, a function which is infeasible to invert.
+[Hash Functions on wikipedia](https://en.wikipedia.org/wiki/Cryptographic_hash_function)

 There is a lot more to this, but this is all you need to know for this exercise is that you're going to use your public key, private key, and a timestamp to create a hash to be used in your API call to the Marvel API.